Department of Zoology

-The Department of Zoology was established as a constituent section of the MAO College in 1906 and subsequently was upgraded as an independent unit, imparting teaching at undergraduate level in 1922 with Dr. M. Sharif as its first Head.
-Prof. Mohammad Babar Mirza joined the Department as Head in January 1930 and moulded the destiny of the Department during a long thirty years of his tenure.
+The Department of Zoology was established as a constituent section of the Mohammadan Anglo Oriental (MAO) College in 1906 and subsequently it was upgraded as an independent unit, imparting teaching at undergraduate level in 1922.
+The Department of Zoology is now almost 97 years old.
+Dr. Mohammad Sharif took over as the first Head of the Department in 1923.
+Dr. Sharif left for Calcutta in 1925 to join the Zoological Survey of India and Mr. Inayat Ali Khan succeeded him as the next Head of the Department.
+Prof. Mohammad Babar Mirza joined the Department as Head in January 1930 and moulded the destiny of the Department during long thirty one years of his tenure.
 Through his untiring efforts he placed the Department on the global map as a well-known Centre for teaching and research in Zoological Sciences.
 Soon after the commencement of postgraduate teaching in 1930's and shifting of the Department to its present premises, Prof. M.B.
-Mirza carved out the specialization of Entomology and Helminthology in 1931 and 1932; and later Parasitology and Ichthyology & Fisheries in 1951 and 1956 respectively.
-He retired from the services in 1961 but had, by then, transformed the Department into a Centre of Excellence in biological sciences.
-Subsequently, Prof. M.A.
-Basir took over the Department and established Plant Nematology as a distinct discipline for postgraduate teaching and research.
-He was succeeded by Prof. Shah Mashhood Alam in October, 1966 who served the Department for about 38 years.
-During this period, the Department acquired particular prominence as a well reputed Centre for research in Entomology.
-Thereafter, Prof. Nawab Hasan Khan succeeded Prof. S. M. Alam in July, 1981 as Chairman (a new nomenclature) of the Department and he provided boost to Plant Nematology and Genetics as distinct disciplines for postgraduate teaching and research.
+Mirza carved out the specializations of Entomology and Helminthology in 1931 and 1932 respectively, and, later Parasitology and Ichthyology & Fisheries in 1951 and 1956 respectively.
+He retired from the services in May, 1961 and subsequently, Prof. M.A.
+Basir took over as Head of the Department and established Plant Nematology as a distinct discipline for postgraduate teaching and research.
+He was succeeded in October, 1966 by Prof. Shah Mashhood Alam who served the Department for about 38 years.
+During this period, the Department acquired particular prominence as a well-reputed Centre for research in Entomology.
+Thereafter, Prof. Nawab Hasan Khan succeeded Prof. S. M. Alam in July 1981 as Chairman (a new nomenclature) of the Department and he provided boost to Plant Nematology and Genetics as distinct disciplines for postgraduate teaching and research.